gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ![Direction is so much more important that speed, many are going nowhere fast](../__images/03_05_measurement.png)

 Direction is informed by data, which allows for speed to VALUE.
 We need data and metrics to LEARN FAST.
-The primary reason for collecting a metric is to learn something - either about the current state of the work (status metrics, which are generally lagging indicators) or about the projected results (predictive metrics, aka leading indicators).
+The primary reason for collecting a metric is to learn something - either about the **current state of the work** (status metrics, which are generally lagging indicators) or about the **projected results** (predictive metrics, aka leading indicators)

 ### <span style="font-size: 2em">S.</span> Sharing